 I sense this dynamic at work in the fight for marriage equality.
 We have reached a tipping point, and there is something relentlessly inevitable about it now.
 It is not a question of if, but when.
 This doesn’t mean that marriage equality supporters are done with their work.
 On the contrary, “living as if” gives a sense of energy and urgency to the work.
 Even many people opposed to gay marriage understand that sooner or later, it will be the law of the land.

 (Of course, the inevitability of something doesn’t automatically make it right or good.
-But I believe the ability to marry the person you love regardless of gender is both a right and a good.
-And though I’m not on the front lines of this struggle, I have lived toward it in several tangible ways.)
+But I believe the ability to marry the person you love regardless of gender is both a right and a good.)

 I wonder where you’ve seen this dynamic John Lewis describes.
 I wonder when and how you live toward this in your own life.